 How to Motivate People to Take Action

-Whether it’s the grassroots-fueled Obama political campaigns, leading the efforts to organize Uber drivers and riders in regulatory fights, or working with organizations to change our criminal justice system, David Plouffe has unique insights and victories to share about when, how, and why to ask voters, customers, or citizens to raise their voice to help deliver their desired outcome.
+Whether it’s grassroots-fueled political campaigns, leading the efforts to organize employees and customers in regulatory fights, or working with organizations to change our criminal justice system, David Plouffe has unique insights and victories to share about when, how, and why to ask employees, voters, customers, or citizens to raise their voice to help deliver their desired outcome.

-In today’s world, the most effective efforts marry smart marketing and creative strategy with grassroots activity, on and off line to create brand loyalty.
-Based on both personal history and historical study, Plouffe provides a tutorial on what is possible – and what isn't – when it comes to activation.
+In today’s world, the most effective marketing efforts create brand loyalty by marrying smart creative strategy with grassroots activity, both on and off-line.
+Successful efforts must start with timely, well-written internal communications, something that often gets under-resourced in organizations.
+Based on both personal history and historical study, Plouffe provides a tutorial on what is, and isn’t, possible when it comes to motivating people to act.

 How to Communicate and Win in a Rapidly Changing Digital Age

-Every year – or even every month – brings new changes in technology and consumer and voter behavior.
+The pace of change is accelerating every year, bringing changes in technology, and subsequently consumer and voter behavior.
 Despite the plethora of avenues to reach people, delivering a consistent message to your target audience is harder than ever.

-David Plouffe reveals how the Obama campaigns, and the White House, combatted this by leveraging each medium to maximum effect.
+David Plouffe reveals how presidential campaigns, and the White House, combatted this by leveraging each medium to maximum effect.
 Additionally, Plouffe forecasts how the media landscape is likely to further change in the months and years ahead and what organizations can do to stay ahead of the curve.